WARP4dot52/lambda/poincare/doc/tree.md

 SharedTreeStack->push(Type::One);
 // cloning an other Tree at the end of the TreeStack otherTree->clone()
-// add now points to 1 + cloneOfWhatEverOtherTreeWas
+// add now points to 1 + cloneOfOtherTree
 ```

 > [!CAUTION]